Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: Sweden

-Objective: Implement traceability from raw materials to final batteries, including recycled content, carbon footprint, and origin of critical materials.
+Objective: To implement traceability from raw materials to final battery, including recycled content, carbon footprint, and origin of critical materials.

 Results: